According to the National Restaurant Association, just 44% of employees work full-time in restaurants.

 How to strike the right staffing balance

 One of the most important skills you’ll need to perfect when it comes to staff scheduling is striking the right balance.
-There are so many elements to take on board, and so many varying needs between team members that it can all feel a bit overwhelming.
+There are so many elements to take on board and so many varying needs between team members that it can all feel a bit overwhelming.

 It’s also tough to estimate just when you’ll need high and low levels of staff, depending on the season, economy and any local events which may impact the number of covers you have to deal with.

-Here’s a few simple ways to strike the right balance:
+Here are a few simple ways to strike the right balance: